thegamecracks/berconpy/README.md

 (**Python 3.10** or higher is required)

-This package can be installed from PyPi using the following command:
+This package can be installed from PyPI using the following command:

 ```
 # Linux/macOS